 Tell Your Message to the World

-I know you know this but it bears repeating: If you don’t toot your own horn once in a while, nobody else will do it for you.
-Don’t sit back and wait for people to find you.
-Be proactive and step out from behind your computer and TELL people what your business is all about.
+We’ve all heard this, but it bears repeating: If you don’t toot your own horn once in a while, nobody else will do it for you.
+Ask any successful entrepreneur.
+Sitting back and waiting for people to find you doesn’t work.
+You have to TELL people what your business is all about.

-True, you don’t want every single post to be self-promotion because that definitely gets old and could turn followers away from you.
+True, you don’t want every post to be self-promotion.
+That gets old fast and can easily turn followers away from you.
 Instead, develop a social media plan so your posts are a good balance between personal, business, and fun.

 Facebook allows at least three different ways to reach your audience and if you’re on Facebook for business, you should utilize all three because not everyone will see every single post you publish.
 Using three different avenues raises your odds that the people in your target market will see something of interest.